opendocsg/slw-judgments-backfill/2008_SGHC_43/report.md

 35     It cannot be said, at least at this stage, that the contracts were entered into to defraud UE through the inflation of the prices.
 That was the precise factual issue in dispute.
 The making of secret payments to Lee may have had an unlawful purpose but, in contradistinction to the state of the present facts, the contracts sought to be enforced did not.

-36     In response to UE’s submissions, counsel for Sin Yong relied on _American Home Assurance Co v Hong Lam Marine Pte Ltd_ [1999] 3 SLR 682 (“ _American Home Assurance_ ”) and contended that Sin Yong’s cause of action could be established independently of the illegality.
+36     In response to UE’s submissions, counsel for Sin Yong relied on _American Home Assurance Co v Hong Lam Marine Pte Ltd_ <span class="citation">[1999] 3 SLR 682</span> (“ _American Home Assurance_ ”) and contended that Sin Yong’s cause of action could be established independently of the illegality.
 Sin Yong’s position was perhaps encapsulated in a statement made by Nelson Enonchong in _Illegal Transactions_ (LLP, 1998):

  A claim under a lawful contract will not fail by reason of illegality in another contract if the plaintiff can make out his claim without reference to the illegal agreement.